 Auto air conditioning is optional; you can certainly survive without it.
 But why would you want to?
 Stay cool on warm days by keeping your air conditioning periodically serviced by a professional technician.
-And take it in for testing at the first sign of a problem for an auto A/C repair or service.
+And take it in for testing at the first sign of a problem for an auto AC repair in Marietta, GA.

 While there is no pre-determined schedule for air conditioner maintenance, A/C systems do often lose performance over time.
 This loss of cooling may be a result of any or all of the following problems: